Form 8.3 - The Vanguard Group, Inc.: StoneX Group Inc.

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Common Purchase 406 88.18 USD Common Sale 282 88.18 USD
+Purchase/sale Class of relevant security Number of securities Price per unit Common Purchase 99 87.40 USD

 (b) Cash-settled derivative transactions